Tennisatw/blog/source/_posts/2025/04-19_galaxy.md

 1. My C++ skills improved rapidly during this project.
 Learning by doing is definitely the most effective method.

 2. Compared to Python, setting up the C++ environment—compiling, debugging, and running—is far more complex.
 Development is also much slower.
-So if I’m ever working on a time-sensitive project, Python is still the way to go.
+So if I’m ever working on a urgent project, Python is still the way to go.

 3. When using Python, I rarely write algorithms from scratch, thanks to the abundance of optimized libraries.
 In C++, however, installing libraries is a hassle, and even the best-optimized libraries often don't offer a clear advantage over custom code.
 That means I often had to implement algorithms manually.